Connect with others who understand.

 Medically reviewed by Deborah Pedersen, M.D.

 The immune system is designed to defend against pathogens — foreign invaders like bacteria and viruses.
-But sometimes, it can get confused and launch an attack in response to certain foods, causing an allergic reaction.
-This is what happens to the more than 20 million people in the United States with food allergies.
+But sometimes, the immune system can confuse certain foods for pathogens and launch an attack against them.
+The resulting response causes an allergic reaction.
+This is the experience of more than 20 million people in the United States with food allergies.

-Most food allergy symptoms happen within two hours of exposure to a food allergen — often, within minutes.
-Some people feel sick to their stomach, get dizzy, start coughing or sneezing, or feel faint.
-Others develop itchy rashes, which may appear around their mouth or all over their body.
+Most symptoms of food allergy develop within two hours of exposure to a food allergen — often, they develop within minutes.
+Some people may feel sick to their stomach, get dizzy, start coughing or sneezing, or feel faint.
+Others can develop itchy rashes, which may appear around their mouth or all over their body.

 Oral allergy syndrome can cause lip swelling after eating certain raw fruits, vegetables, or seeds.
 This reaction is rarely life-threatening.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

-OAS symptoms usually remain limited to the mouth area and generally don’t spread to other parts of the body.
-In most cases, treatment usually isn’t necessary, since the symptoms often go away once the food is swallowed or removed from the mouth.
-Cooking the offending food or avoiding it altogether can help prevent a reaction in the future.
+PFAS symptoms usually remain limited to the mouth area and don’t spread to other parts of the body.
+In most cases, treatment isn’t necessary because symptoms often go away once the food is swallowed or removed from the mouth.
+Cooking or peeling the offending food or avoiding it altogether can help prevent a reaction in the future.

-If you’re not sure what caused the reaction, your dermatologist or allergist may recommend a skin prick test or an oral food challenge to learn more about your condition.
+If you’re not sure what caused the reaction, your dermatologist or allergist may recommend allergy testing, such as a skin prick test or an oral food challenge, to learn more about your condition.

 Itchy Rash and Hives

-Hives are one of the most common symptoms of a food allergy.
-They look like raised bumps with pale centers, similar to bugbites.
-Hives and rashes can vary in color based on your skin tone.
+Urticaria (hives) is one of the most common symptoms of a food allergy.
+Hives look like raised bumps with pale centers, similar to bugbites.
+Hives and rashes can vary in color based on skin tone.
 If you have a darker skin tone, your hives might appear slightly lighter or darker than your natural skin tone or similar to the color of your skin.
 If you have a medium or light skin tone, your hives might appear red or pink.

 Hive breakouts are one of the most common symptoms of food allergies.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Several members of MyFoodAllergyTeam have shared experiences with itchy skin rashes.
 In some cases, they can pinpoint the cause, while other times it’s harder to tell.